Ruobing26/my-R-project/README.md

 ### Output file

-- `reference_table.csv`
+- `Referenztabelle_table.csv`
   Exported reference planning table generated from the main reference pipeline

 - `model_outputs/`
-  Full model outputs for all 50 runs, organised by scenario in separate subfolders.
+  contains the full input prompt and model output for all 50 runs, organised by scenario.

 ## Main workflow